bpda-research-division/neighborhood-change/ABOUT.md

 Examples of geographic units include "census tracts" and "neighborhoods".
 Each geographic unit becomes a tab on the app.
 Tabs are displayed from left to right in the order in which they're declared in `APP_CONFIG`.
 The declared names of geographic units should be entered in all lower case, but they will be converted into title case when displayed on tabs.

-The value for each `geoms` parameter should be a variable defined earlier in `pull_data.R` containing the polygon/multipolygon geographic features that make up your study area.
+The value for each `geoms` parameter should be a variable defined earlier in `prep_data.R` containing the polygon/multipolygon geographic features that make up your study area.
 The ["Preparing geographic features"](#preparing-geographic-features) section of this document describes how to read geographic features into an R variable.

 Examples of topics include "Age" and "Housing Occupancy".
 Each topic declared for a given geographic unit becomes an entry on that tab's drop-down menu.
 Topic entries are displayed from top to bottom in the order in which they're declared in `APP_CONFIG`.
 The names of topics appear on the app exactly as they are declared.